 Here, observe that the case distinction in the upper bound quantifies the impact of more \textit{biased} $a$ and $b$ parameters in speeding up convergence to the stationary distribution, while the lower bound establishes a linear dependence on $k$ that is uniform over all $a$ and $b$.
 The full proof of the theorem is developed in Appendix~\ref{app:ehrenfest:mixing}, but we provide a high-level proof sketch here:

 \paragraph{Proof sketch of Theorem~\ref{thm:ehrenfestkd:mixing}} To derive an upper bound on $\tmix$, we introduce the following coupling: first, let $\{X_t\}$ and $\{Y_t\}$ be random walks over $\Omega = \{1, \dots, k\}^m$.
 At time $t$, we sample a coordinate $i \in [m]$ uniformly at random, and simultaneously increment or decrement the $i$'th coordinate of both $X_t$ and $Y_t$ (with values truncated to $[k]$) with probability $a$ and $b$, respectively.

 It is straightforward to see that the vector of \textit{counts} of each value $j \in [k]$ in both $X_t$ and $Y_t$ evolve as $(k, a, b, m)$-Ehrenfest processes.
 Then using the standard relationship between the \textit{coupling time} of $\{(X_t, Y_t)\}$ (the first $t$ when $X_t = Y_t$) and mixing times~\cite{levin2017markov}, it suffices to probabilistically upper bound the coupling time of the joint process.
 We achieve this by estimating the time to coalesce each of the $m$ coordinates of the process, and this reduces to bounding the expected absorption times of $m$ independent (possibly) biased random walks on $\{-k, \dots, k\}$ (which necessitates the case distinction between $a\neq b$ and $a=b$).
-The full coupling setup is given in Appendix~\ref{app:ehrenfest:mixing}, which requires a more careful coupling analysis compared to the original two-urn process.
+The full coupling setup is given in Appendix~\ref{app:ehrenfest:mixing:upper} and requires a more careful coupling analysis compared to the original two-urn process.

 For the $\Omega(km)$ lower bound on $\tmix$, we use a standard diameter lower bound approach~\cite{levin2017markov}, which says that $\tmix \ge \Omega(D)$, where $D$ is the diameter of the graph induced by the probability transition matrix of the process.
 For this, we can derive an straightforward estimate of $D \ge \Omega(km)$ using the structure of the transition probabilities from Definition~\ref{def:ehrenfestkd}.
 The full argument of the lower bound is given in Appendix~\ref{app:ehrenfest:mixing:lower}.